 Additionally, country-specific factors influence the mailability score.
-For example, when you verify United States addresses, the mailability score calculations considers deliverability factors such as the R777 status of each address.
-An R777 (phantom route) address is an address in a location that is served by P.O.
+For example, when you verify United States addresses, the mailability score calculations consider deliverability factors such as the R777 or R779 status of each address.
+An R777 or R779 (phantom route) address is an address in a location that is served by P.O.
 Box delivery although the mailing address contains valid street information.
 In such cases, Address Verification might assign an address a Process Status value of V4 or C4 and a Mailability Score value of 1, because the USPS does not deliver to the street address.